aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 For a detailed description of each request field shown in the example above, see [data request fields](#RequestFields) below.

-### Raw data input data source, and response data staging

-The data service can be configured to input raw data from S3, FSx (see [Preload A2D2 data from S3 to FSx](#PreloadFSx) ), or EFS (see [Preload A2D2 data from S3 to EFS](#PreloadEFS) ).
-Similarly, the data client can specify the ```accept``` field in the ```request``` to request that the response data be staged on S3, FSx, or EFS.
-Any combination of raw data input source, and the response data staging is valid.

-The raw data input source is fixed when the data service is deployed.
-However, the response data staging option is specified in the data client request, and is therefore dynamic.

 ## Tutorial step by step guide

 ### Overview